DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications for the second instalment are open from September 2025 to March 2026.

 The Department for Education will validate your application with [UK Visas and Immigration](https://www.gov.uk/government/organisations/uk-visas-and-immigration) and the school or schools where you have worked since applying for the first instalment of the IRP.
-If you meet the eligibility requirements for the second instalment set out on this page, you should receive the second instalment of £5,000 following successful completion of our eligibility checks.
+If you meet the eligibility requirements for the second instalment set out on this page, you should receive the second instalment of $nonuk_internationalrelocationpayment_instalment$ following successful completion of our eligibility checks.

 ## Receiving the IRP payments